John Hilton (soccer)

-John Kenneth Hilton (born June 15, 2001), occasionally known as Xuxuh Hilton, is an American soccer player who plays as a left-back for Dutch club Dordrecht.
+John Kenneth Hilton (born June 15, 2001), occasionally known as Xuxuh Hilton, is an American soccer player who plays as a left-back for Swiss Super League side Grasshopper.

 Club career

 Having started his career with Chivas USA, Hilton moved to the Netherlands in 2015 to join Dutch giants Ajax.
 However, after having his move investigated by FIFA, Hilton was told to return to the United States, which he did in 2016, joining LA Galaxy.

 In July 2023, Hilton signed a two-year contract with Eerste Divisie club Dordrecht.

+On 7 September 2026, he signed with Swiss record champions Grasshopper Club Zurich.
+He had already joined the side during the summer and had trained with the team during their season preparation.

 International career

 Hilton was born in the United States to an American father and Brazilian mother.
 He is a youth international for the United States, having represented the United States under-16s.